 rounded to the next higher $1,000 = $265,000

 You may enroll in, change or cancel your Group Universal Life Insurance at any time using EDA.
 Enrollment forms are also available from Benefits Administration for those employees who do not have access to EDA.

 - Enroll within 31 days of your first day of active employment, your coverage is effective as soon as your enrollment is completed on EDA or as soon as your form is received by Benefits Administration.
 However, payroll deductions may not begin until the first of the month following your EDA election or the receipt of the enrollment form.

 - Want to increase your insurance coverage or enroll after 31 days of employment, you must provide evidence of insurability and meet MetLife's underwriting requirements.
+The EOI form will pop up in EDA after you choose your level of coverage.
 Your coverage becomes effective when your application is approved by MetLife.
 However, payroll deductions may not begin until the first of the month following Benefit Administration's receipt of the approval from MetLife.

 - Lower your coverage, the change is effective the first of the month following the date your election form is received by Benefits Administration.

 - Want to cancel your insurance coverage, coverage and payroll deductions will continue through the end of month in which your completed and signed election form is received by Benefits Administration.